Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Fundamentals of CFMM and Radar Sensing

 \subsubsection{Cooperative Transmission and Reception}

-In CFMM, cooperative transmission and reception involve the collaborative operation of distributed APs to jointly serve users, coordinated by a central processing unit (CPU) \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.
+These involve the collaborative operation of distributed APs to jointly serve users, coordinated by a central processing unit (CPU) \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.
 This cooperation eliminates cell boundaries, enhances signal quality through spatial diversity, reduces interference, and improves SE and EE \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.
-It is necessary to ensure seamless connectivity, uniform service quality, and reliable communication, especially in dynamic and high-density user environments \cite{Demir2021book, Ngo2017, Zhang2019cellfree}. \begin{enumerate} \item \textit{CPU Coordination:} The CPU acts as the central intelligence of the CFMM system.
+It is necessary to ensure seamless connectivity, uniform service quality, and reliable communication, especially in dynamic and high-density user environments \cite{Demir2021book, Ngo2017, Zhang2019cellfree}. \begin{enumerate} \item \textit{CPU Coordination:} The CPU is the central intelligence of the CFMM system.
 It collects globally or locally estimated CSI from all APs to perform centralized beamforming, resource allocation, and other tasks.
 Unlike conventional cellular systems, where inter-cell interference limits performance, this coordinated framework minimizes interference while maximizing SE and EE and optimizing the network performance (Section~\ref{sec_performance_benifits}).
-Key functions of the CPU include: \begin{itemize} \item \textit{CSI acquisition:} Each AP locally estimates CSI and forwards it to the CPU.
-The CUP uses this information to compute accurate multi-user beamforming and manage user-specific scheduling.
-This ensures that APs collaboratively transmit coherent signals, reducing interference and improving SE \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.
+Key functions of the CPU include: \begin{itemize} \item {\textit{CSI acquisition:} This can be performed in two operational modes {\cite{Demir2021book, Ngo2017, Zhang2019cellfree}}: (i) Centralized mode, where each AP forwards the received pilot signals to the CPU, which then performs channel estimation; and (ii) Distributed mode, where each AP locally estimates its CSI without forwarding it to the CPU.
+The choice between centralized and distributed operation involves a trade-off between fronthaul load, computational complexity, and estimation accuracy {\cite{Demir2021book, Ngo2017, Zhang2019cellfree}}.
+In the centralized mode, the CPU can exploit the collected CSI to compute accurate multi-user beamforming and manage user-specific scheduling, enabling the APs to collaboratively transmit coherent signals that reduce interference and improve SE {\cite{Demir2021book, Ngo2017, Zhang2019cellfree}}.}

 \item \textit{Centralized processing:} With the acquired CSI, the CPU designs downlink (DL) beamforming weights/vectors for each AP to ensure constructive interference at the users.
 For the uplink (UL), the CPU performs joint decoding by coherently combining signals received by multiple APs, leveraging macro-diversity \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.